-The Office of Student Affairs (OSA) is in The Health Sciences Library.
+The Office of Student Affairs (OSA) is in the College of Nursing and Allied Health Sciences.
 Dr. Trevor Leiba is the Director of Academic Services (tleiba@howard.edu).
 The OSA is primarily responsible for acting in a student advocacy role.
 Additionally, this office is responsible for facilitating activities and functions related to student life, from admission through graduation.
-It is responsible for developing and implementing activities to enhance student recruitment and retention; and, also serves as a repository for a variety of data and records, official and nonofficial.
+It is responsible for developing and implementing activities to enhance student recruitment and retention; and also serves as a repository for a variety of data and records, official and nonofficial.